 Phone: (207) 859-4796

 Colby College operates a Maine Rural State AmeriCorps program with two AmeriCorps members.
-The members work with community nonprofits in the Greater Waterville Area to increase the capacity of those organizations to engage volunteers in their service delivery.
+The members work within the Office of Civic Engagement and Community Partnerships at the college and support two programs that are integral to the office's mission; the Bill & Joan Alfond Main Street Commons living-learning community and the college's youth mentoring program, Colby Cares About Kids (CCAK).
+Both members work closely with local community organizations in the Greater Waterville Area to increase the capacity of those organizations to engage volunteers in their service delivery.

 - Cooking Matters AmeriCorps